emilkarlen/exactly/README.rst

 Tests a command line program by executing it in a temporary sandbox directory and inspecting its result.

+Or tests properties of existing files, directories etc.

 Supports individual test cases and test suites.

 Exactly has a `Wiki